hazelcast/hazelcast-spring-session/CONTRIBUTING.md

 # Contributing to Hazelcast Spring Session

 Hazelcast Spring Session is Open Source software, licensed under the [Apache 2.0 license](LICENSE).
-The main benefit of Open Source is that you don't need to wait for a vendor to provide a fix or a feature.
-If you've got the skills (and the will), it's already at your fingertips.

 There are multiple ways to contribute: